antonellanicito/EmotionalTweets/readme.txt

+IMPORTANT NOTE:
+Mashape Sentimental API is not more working.

 App Description:
 Emotional Tweets allows a user to search recent tweets which will then be displayed showing the emotional context alongside.